 My forecast value for the S&P 500 in March 2017 is 1,700

 As I mentioned above, I don’t actually think the index will be at 1,700 next March.
-This forecast is just a best guess at where the index will be, much like 3.5 is the best guess for the roll of a die, even though the odds of actually rolling a 3.5 are zero.
+This forecast is just my best guess at where the index will be, much like 3.5 is the best guess for the roll of a die, even though the odds of actually rolling a 3.5 are zero.

-So with the S&P 500 currently close to 2,000, that forecast suggests an “expected” decline of around 15% over the next year, which sounds entirely reasonable to me, especially given the index’s 200% run up following the financial crisis.
+So with the S&P 500 currently close to 2,000, that forecast suggests an “expected” decline of around 15% over the next year, which sounds entirely reasonable to me, especially given the index’s 200% run-up following the financial crisis.